 The food in Thailand is easily one of its biggest selling points.
 Irrespective of where you are in the country, you’ll find several different local dishes that are well worth trying.
 Although Thailand is probably most famous for its green curry, Pad Thai and Tom Yum (shrimp soup), it doesn’t stop there.
 The best part is that in most regions, you’ll be able to take a cooking class to learn traditional Thai cuisine yourself.

 If you decide to visit the north of Thailand, Chiang Mai is a popular choice for tourists.
-With a lot of history and nature in the area, there’s an awful lot of things to do in Chiang Mai, and a cooking class may not be at the top of your list, but it’s well worth the time, and you’ll come away with a better understanding of the local cuisine.
+With a lot of history and nature in the area, there are an awful lot of things to do in Chiang Mai, and a cooking class may not be at the top of your list, but it’s well worth the time, and you’ll come away with a better understanding of the local cuisine.
 Here’s what you can expect from a Thai Cooking Class in Chiang Mai.

 Choosing a Cooking Class